Flight-Free-UK/flight_free_uk_website/source/posts/consultation-on-air-passenger-duty-apd.html.markdown

 It is easy to make statements about maintaining our current lifestyles while also achieving our environmental goals, and much harder to convincingly demonstrate how this is possible.
 Decreasing the only tax currently applied to aviation will lead to an increase in the number of domestic flights in the UK.
 More flights means more emissions.

-This is a nonsensical move by a government whose Parliament has declared a Climate Emergency.

-## APD is necessary
+#### APD is necessary

 APD is currently the only way in which air travel is taxed.
-Airline tickets are VAT-exempt, alongside need-related items such as food and baby clothes, and there is no tax on aviation fuel, giving it an unfair advantage over other, less polluting forms of transport.
-Reducing APD would make an already cheap form of transport even cheaper, and make it even harder for consumers to make low-carbon choices.
+Airline tickets are VAT-exempt, and there is no tax on aviation fuel, giving it an unfair advantage over other, less polluting forms of transport.
+Reducing APD will make an already cheap form of transport even cheaper, and make it even harder for consumers to make low-carbon choices.

 To be emphatic, this is the *only* *tax* we have on flights.
 A progressive environmental policy would be for all goods and services to be taxed according to their environmental cost.

-> "Reducing APD would make an already cheap form of transport even cheaper, and make it even harder for consumers to make low-carbon choices."
+> Reducing APD will make an already cheap form of transport even cheaper, and make it even harder for consumers to make low-carbon choices.

-The current APD bands show that APD on business and first class flights (the Standard Rate) is approximately double that for economy tickets (the Reduced Rate).
-We know that business and first class tickets are, on average, [five times more expensive](https://www.ft.com/content/867a5342-c94c-43f6-9783-a817443c9471) than economy and that business class emits about three times more carbon per passenger than economy (DfT figures).
-A better model would be for APD on business class tickets to therefore be at least three times higher than on economy class tickets.

 Revenue from APD is used to fund vital services across the UK.
 It would be regressive to reduce the funds available for services that benefit everyone, in order to benefit a minority of flyers (less than 50% of UK residents fly in any given year) or frequent flyers (the 15% of UK residents who take 70% of the flights).